Theosophical University Press Online Edition

 Translations and Commentaries by

 First Edition 1946 by Theosophical University Press; Electronic version published 1999, ISBN 1-55700-146-4.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 Introductory: "Sankara, the Teacher" by Charles Johnston